denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

 attempt to re-introduce "stickiness" to electronic documents artificially through digital rights management technology and associated legislation like the Digital Millennium Copyright Act are doomed to fail.
-Information does not (and cannot) "want" to be free,[^doctorow] but it definitely lost some of its purchase on the medium when words moved from vellum to magnetic charge and subsequently to solid storage medium that---I kid you not---works through things like quantum tunneling and electron avalanche injection.
+Information does not (and cannot) "want" to be free,[^doctorow] but it definitely has lost some of its purchase on the medium when words moved from vellum to magnetic charge and subsequently to solid storage medium that---I kid you not---works through things like quantum tunneling and electron avalanche injection.